 Malta International Holding Company (IHC) Company Formation

-A Maltese IHC must have a unique name.
-The Registrar of Companies has the right of refuse any name it feels is undesirable or offensive.
+A Maltese IHC must have a unique name and the Registrar of Companies has the right of refuse any name it feels is undesirable or offensive.
 The company must end with the suffix Limited or Ltd.

-It is a requirement that a Maltese IHC must have a registered agent and a registered address in Malta, this is where all official correspondence is sent.
+It is a requirement that a Maltese IHC must have a registered agent and a registered address in Malta.
 This is provided as part of our incorporation service.

-An IHC company has a minimum authorised share capital of €1,200 and this should be fully paid-up.
+An IHC company has a minimum authorised share capital of €1,200 which must be fully paid up upon incorporation.

-Your Maltese company does not have to keep records in Malta, except for the Register of Shareholders and the Register of Directors.
-Financial Statements need to be lodged with the tax authorities in Malta and with the Company Registry.
-The accounts of the company need to be audited.
+Financial Statements need to be lodged with the tax authorities in Malta and with the Company Registry and the accounts of the holding company need to be audited.

 Proof of Identity